 Sleep disorders coexist with depression, anxiety, eating disorders, and personality disorders.

-A person who is overwhelmed by stress may tend to overeat while others find they can hardly eat.
+A person overwhelmed by stress may tend to overeat while others find they can hardly eat.

-So, if you notice you’ve been eating or sleeping either too much or too little than usual, it might be time to access the situation and seek medical attention.
+So, if you notice you’ve been eating or sleeping either too much or too little than usual, it might be time to assess the situation and seek medical attention.

 Seeking therapy if you experience any of these signs and choosing to see a psychologist can be a beneficial tool for your health needs.

-By assisting you to think clearly and manage other problems that you face, a psychologist can help you get the best out of life and keep you free from signs of depression and other mental disorders.
+By assisting you to think clearly and manage other problems that you face, a psychologist can help you get the best out of life and keep you free from signs of depression such as these outlined on healthline.com and other mental disorders.